 If you are happy with Thousand Trails after you have tested the waters with a zone pass, I highly recommend upgrading to a full-blown membership.
-In general, these memberships allow unlimited “free” nights in the Thousand Trails campgrounds.
+In general, these memberships allow unlimited “free” nights in the Thousand Trails campgrounds with stays of 21-28 nights depending on the Pass purchased.
+They also allow park to park benefits.
 However, they do require a rather large upfront purchase plus yearly dues (which can also be paid monthly).
 As an example, we spent around $3000 initially and currently pay about $50 a month in dues.

 New memberships can be purchased directly from Thousand Trails, but purchasing one used can save you thousands of dollars.

 That said, purchasing a used membership requires a lot of research because there are so many options out there when it comes to contracts.
 Therefore, it is best to go through a used campground salesperson.
 We used Campground Membership Outlet and were very pleased.

 Passport America is a great option no matter who you are.
 The club is very inexpensive at just $47 a year and offers cardholders 50% off hundreds of campgrounds all over the country.
 This means the pass pays for itself after only a couple nights of camping.

 There is no long-term commitment involved in purchasing a Passport America membership, but I am certain it’s one you’ll renew year after year.

 This is another club with a large buy-in cost but incredibly inexpensive camping thereafter.
 However, Unlike Thousand Trails, Coast to Coast requires that you join a member campground before enrolling in their system.